-Netherlands - who lost ODI status in 2014 following a calamitous performance at the World Cup Qualifier in New Zealand - are on the verge of a great triumph after the ICC confirmed this month that the winner of the ongoing World Cricket League Championship will join the inaugural 13-team ODI League.
+Netherlands - who lost ODI status following a calamitous performance at the World Cup Qualifier in 2014 - are on the verge of a great triumph after the ICC confirmed this month that the winner of the ongoing World Cricket League Championship will join the inaugural 13-team ODI League.
 The league, approved earlier this month and slated to begin in 2019, will also help decide the ten teams that will qualify for the 2023 World Cup.

 "I think it's a fantastic decision by the ICC," Campbell told ESPNcricinfo regarding the announcement of the 13th team in the ODI League.
 "We can talk about how many teams go to World Cups and the Associate world is obviously down in the dumps with the number of teams going, but what I think the ICC have shown with the elevation of Ireland and Afghanistan to Test status and now confirming that the 13th team will come from the winner of the WCL, I think it gives all us lesser nations something to strive for.